Jump directly to the Content

 Christian writer Andy Crouch, who was watching this spectacular show while in Florence, commented:

 Thousands were crammed in to the plaza with barely enough room to breathe—"come sardine, like sardines," the man behind us said.
 This being Europe, the crowd was polyglot, stylish, and as secular as can be….
-And this being 2015, a sea of smartphones, held aloft on selfie sticks, mediated the moment.
+And a sea of smartphones, held aloft on selfie sticks, mediated the moment.
 A thousand screens bobbed over the heads in front of us.
 Go to YouTube or Flickr and see for yourself—all of them captured it.
 But I will tell you this: None of them captured it.
 Because it was louder, and brighter, and indeed more wonderful and more terrifying, which is to say more real, than anything a device can record or represent.

 Possible Preaching Angles: (1) Distractions; Attention; Technology—This illustration shows how useful technologies can actually keep us distracted from engaging in real life.
 (2) Prayer; Spiritual disciplines; Quiet time—How is our technology keeping us from engaging with what is real—like the Living God, like prayer, like the power of the Holy Spirit?
 (3) Worship; Awe; God, glory of—The crowd of people were in the presence of beauty but none of them seemed to turn to worship the Living God, the source of all beauty and awe.
 Of course creation pours forth a spectacular show every minute of every day.